Sisterhood

 Sisterhood Shabbat: Sharon Ginchansky

-Torah Fund: Sherry Lynn Rubin
+Torah Fund: TBD

 A Taste of Home: The Congregation Anshai Torah Family Cookbook